 "We'll just deploy it on Kubernetes."
 If you've ever been in a meeting where AI agent infrastructure came up, you've probably heard this.
 It sounds reasonable.
-Your team already runs services on K8s, how hard can it be to add one more?
+Your team already runs services on K8s, so how hard can it be to add one more?

 The Visible Costs (What Everyone Budgets For)